 I Am Skippy Wellington ~ A Short Story by Allen Kopp

-I had fifteen minutes before bus time so I sat down on one of the ratty bus station seats that had part of the stuffing coming out.
+I had fifteen minutes before bus time so I sat down on one of the ratty seats with part of the stuffing coming out.
 It was Friday night of a difficult week and I felt terrible.
-My toothache was killing me, I felt a cold coming on and I had heartburn from the spicy goulash I had for dinner.
-I took another pain pill for my tooth and was beginning to feel sleepy in the over-heated air when someone, some body, sat down beside me.
-I was ready to be annoyed when I turned my head and saw it was Skippy Wellington.
+My toothache was killing me, I felt a cold coming on, and I had heartburn from the spicy goulash I had for dinner.
+I took another pain pill for my tooth and was beginning to feel sleepy when somebody sat down beside me.
+I turned my head and saw it was Skippy Wellington.

-I was dumfounded, not only that she would speak to me, but that she knew my name.
+I was surprised, not only that she would speak to me, but that she knew my name.